 What They Found

-They found that a 17-year-old patient with glans ischemia, unresponsive to four days of conventional medical and surgical treatments, showed clinical improvement after the first session of hyperbaric oxygen therapy (HBOT).
+They found that a 17-year-old patient with glans ischaemia, unresponsive to four days of conventional medical and surgical treatments, showed clinical improvement after the first session of hyperbaric oxygen therapy (HBOT).
 Complete healing of the penile glans was achieved one month after surgery, leading researchers to conclude HBOT is the treatment of choice when other therapies fail.

 Canadian Relevance